Heppenheim: Transport

 Heppenheim is linked by several buslines to Jugenheim, Grasellenbach and Mörlenbach.
 Heppenheim station is found in the town centre, and the two-track Main-Neckar Railway links the town to Heidelberg and Frankfurt am Main.

 Industry

 In 1899, one of Europe's first power stations was built in Heppenheim.
 Two steam engines furnished electricity beginning in 1900 for Heppenheim and Bensheim.
 After the Second World War, many industrial operations settled in town, from such fields as machine building (KLN Ultraschall AG), mining (Granitwerke Röhrig in the outlying centre of Sonderbach), textile and food production (among others, a great Langnese-Iglo GmbHproduction plant) and the analytical industry (WICOM).
+The Unilever Heppenheim ice-cream plant is the largest in Europe, with Unilever Gloucester the next largest plant.

 This array of businesses was also later filled out by further ones from the fields of logistics, marketing and services.
 On Bundesstraße 3, near the state boundary, the mineral spring business Odenwald-Quelle has been running since 1932.

 Winegrowing

 Heppenheim is a winegrowing town belonging to the Hessische Bergstraße wine region.
 With some 450 ha of vineyards it was originally Germany's smallest self-contained wine region (but since Reunification it has been the second smallest).
 Two hundred and thirty hectares alone – roughly half – can be found in Heppenheim and its two outlying centres of Hambach and Erbach.
 They are marketed under the banner name “Heppenheimer Schlossberg” with the individual designations Centgericht, Stemmler, Steinkopf, Schlossberg, Maiberg and Eckweg (until 2004 there was also Guldenzoll).

 Owing to the especially favourable climate and good soil conditions on the Bergstraße, mainly dry and dryish wines of very high quality are made here.
 The main variety is Riesling.
 The biggest producer is the Bergsträßer Winzer eG cooperative, with its seat in Heppenheim, which also owns Hesse's biggest wine cellar.
 The Bergsträßer Staatsweingut (“state wine estate”) with its seat in Bensheim maintains the Hessischer Rebmuttergarten (“Vineyard Mother Garden”), formerly a vineyard cultivation facility whose goal was to fight the phylloxera, introduced from North America but only cropping up on the Bergstraße itself in 2005, by grafting phylloxera-proof hybrid rootstocks onto vines of nobler varieties.
 At the Bergsträßer Winzer eG begins the 6.9 km-long Erlebnispfad Wein und Stein (“Wine and Stone Adventure Path”), which runs through the vineyards with 30 stations.